workflux/workflUX/README.md

 ## Installation and Quick Start:
 **Attention: CWLab is in alpha state currently and not all features are available yet.
 However, the core functionalies are working and we are happy if you test it.
 We are working hard to push out a stable version in the comming weeks.
 Please press the watch button to not miss it.**

-Installation can be performed using pip:
+Installation can be done using pip:
-`pip install cwlab`
+`python3 -m pip install cwlab`

 Please see the section "Configuration" for a discussion of available options.

-Start the web server with your configurations:
+Start the web server with your costum configuration (or leave out the `--config` flag to use the default one):
 `cwlab up --config config.yaml`

+The usage of the web interface should be self explanatory with build-in instruction.
+The following section give an overview of the basic usage senario.

 ## Usage:

-Following quick start instructions will cover basic usage senarios.
-A more extensive documentation is on the way.
-In the meantime, please notify us if you have any questions (see contact information below).
-We are happy to help.

 ### Connect to the web interface:
 Open a modern browser of your choice like Chrome, Firefox, Safari, or Edge (Internet Explorer might be partially incompatible).